nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:**

-We will let you know if any two lessons clash with each other!<br>
-If you try to run a command which results in 2 lessons clashing, an error will be shown.
+If you try to run a command which results in 2 lessons clashing, we will be sure to catch it and let you know!
 </box>
 Listed below are the currently supported lesson commands.